Dominican presidential line of succession

 The Dominican presidential line of succession defines who may become or act as Constitutional President of the Dominican Republic upon the incapacity, resignation, death or by judge trial of a current President.

 Current order

 The Presidential line of succession, as specified by the Constitution 2010 in the article 129.

+The Constitution was changed in 2015.

 The current office-holder is in parentheses: